vuejs/v2.vuejs.org/src/guide/render-function.md

 </my-functional-component>
 ```

-For this component, `children` will give you both paragraphs, `slots().default` will give you only the second, and `slots().foo` will give you only the first.
+For this component, `children` will give you both paragraphs, `slots.default` will give you only the second, and `slots.foo` will give you only the first.
 Having both `children` and `slots` therefore allows you to choose whether this component knows about a slot system or perhaps delegates that responsibility to another component by simply passing along `children`.

 ## Template Compilation